What are sexually transmitted diseases?

 - Trichomonas.
 Trichomonas vaginalis is a microscopic parasite that causes trichomoniasis, a common STD, especially among sexually active young women.
 It can be treated with a single dose of antibiotic medication.

 - Human papillomavirus (HPV).
 One of the most common STDs in the United States, this virus can infect the genital area as well as the mouth and throat.
-Low-risk types can cause genital warts (condyloma) while high-risk types can cause cervical cancer and other genital cancers.
+There are over 100 types of HPV.
+Low-risk types can cause genital warts (condyloma) while high-risk types can lead to cervical cancer and other genital cancers.
 Early detection can reduce the risk of cancer.
-An FDA-approved vaccine is available for the prevention of HPV.
+Vaccines are available that protect against certain types of HPV.

 - Genital herpes.
 The herpes simplex virus (HSV) causes recurrent, periodic outbreaks of sores in the genital region and remains in an infected person's body for life.
 However, there are anti-viral therapies available that can shorten the duration of symptoms.

 - Hepatitis B and Hepatitis C. These are viral infections that can cause liver inflammation.
 They can be transmitted through sexual contact although hepatitis C is spread more often through sharing of contaminated needles or other equipment used to inject drugs.
 Both viruses can cause acute forms of the disease that usually result in a few mild symptoms or no symptoms, but they can also progress to a chronic form that causes severe and/or lasting liver damage.
-Treatment of chronic hepatitis with antiviral medications is available, but drug therapy may have serious side effects.
+Treatment of chronic hepatitis with antiviral medications is available.
 There is a vaccine to prevent hepatitis B, but currently no vaccine is available for hepatitis C, although one is in the early stages of testing.
 Read more on these types of viral hepatitis.

 - Human Immunodeficiency Virus (HIV).
-HIV causes AIDS.
-This virus attacks and destroys certain white blood cells (T-helper lymphocytes) that are an important part of the immune system.
+HIV is the virus that causes AIDS.
+It attacks and destroys certain white blood cells (T-helper lymphocytes) that are an important part of the immune system.
 As the number of these cells is reduced, the ability of the body to fight off infections also decreases.
-This eventually results in death.
 Although there is no cure, early detection allows for treatment with anti-retroviral therapies (ART) that can help to prolong life.
-Read more on HIV.
+Read more on HIV infection and AIDS.

-For any sexually transmitted disease, if you are infected, you should inform your recent sexual partner(s) so that they may be tested and treated as well.
-In some states, public health workers will contact those with recently reported gonorrhea or chlamydia infections to be sure that they were treated and to get the names of their sexual partner(s) to notify them to get tested and treated as well.
+For any sexually transmitted disease, if you are infected, you should inform your sexual partner(s) so that they may be tested and treated as well.
+In some states, public health workers will contact those with recently reported gonorrhea, chlamydia, or syphilis infections (the three nationally reported STDs) to be sure that they were treated and to get the names of their sexual partner(s) to notify them to get tested and treated as well.